stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

       bits64 : Gen Bits64
       ```

+      This will be our *only* primitive generator, from which
+      we will derived all the others.
+Therefore,
-      Before you continue, quickly test `bits64` at the REPL:
+      before you continue, quickly test your implementation of
+      `bits64` at the REPL:

       ```repl
       Solutions.Traverse> runState 100 $ bits64